 Foreclosure laws state that the difference of the unpaid loan amount and the current selling price of the foreclosed property should be paid to the defaulter.
-Such difference is known as foreclosure surplus fund.
+Such a difference is known as foreclosure surplus fund.
 In order to have access to such funds, you should enlist the help of a real estate attorney who has the experience to file a legal claim on your behalf.

 Real Estate Laws

 After a foreclosure sale, it is the duty of the trustee to inform the previous owner about refunding any excess amount.
 However, in many cases, trustees do not give adequate notice to the prior owner.
-A real estate lawyer can conduct necessary follow-ups with your bank and the sale trustee and follow required court procedures to get back the surplus amount.
+A real estate lawyer can conduct necessary follow-ups with your bank and the sole trustee and follow required court procedures to get back the surplus amount.

 An experienced real estate law firm can also fight eviction while you make your claim for surplus funds.